8hobbies/irr/README.md

 To report a bug, visit the [issue tracker][].

 To run test, run `npm run test-all`.
+To display test coverage, run `npm run coverage`.
 To build for production, run `npm pack`.
 To build the documentation, run `npm run doc`.

 To send your contribution, open a [merge request][].